 India faces various strategic difficulties from the growing China-Pakistan-Bangladesh nexus:

 India has to reconsider its regional policies considering these developments.
-Bangladesh has to be actively involved and focused on areas of mutual benefit like trade, connectivity, and cultural exchanges.
-Through joint efforts, tackling shared concerns such as the Rohingya refugee crisis might foster goodwill and deepen bilateral ties.
-India should also strengthen its diplomatic ties with China and Pakistan to help tower tensions and probe areas of collaborative development.
+Bangladesh should actively engage in areas that benefit both sides.
+This includes trade, connectivity, and cultural exchanges.
+By working together on issues like the Rohingya refugee crisis, we can build goodwill and strengthen our relationship.
+India should strengthen its ties with China and Pakistan.
+This can help ease tensions and explore ways to work together.

 One can help to avoid any conflicts resulting from changing regional dynamics using channels of communication and confidence-building activities.